-Klap makes a good first impression because it removes the slowest part of short-form work: staring at a long timeline and wondering where to start.
-For a solo creator who just wants draft clips from a podcast or talking-head video, that speed is real.
+Klap makes a solid first impression.
+It removes the slowest part of short-form work: staring at a long timeline wondering where to start.
+For a solo creator who just wants draft clips from a podcast, that speed is real.

-The harder question is what happens after the draft.
-That is where teams usually decide whether Klap is βfastβ or just βfast at step one.β
+The harder question is what happens AFTER the draft.
+Thatโs where teams decide whether Klap is โfastโ or just โfast at step one.โ

 Klap is easiest to justify when: